ARPA-SIMC/arkimet/doc/ds-iseg.md

 - the modification time of a directory segment can vary unpredictably, so it is ignored.
 The modification time of the sequence file is used instead.
+- if arkimet is interrupted during rollback of an append operation on a dir dataset, there are files whose name has a higher sequence number than the sequence file.
+This will break further appends, and needs to be detected and fixed. [unaligned]
 - the segment must exist [missing]
 - an empty segment not known by the index must be considered deleted [deleted]
 - segments that contain some data that has been removed are